BelalBahr/BelalBahr/README.md

 ### Technical Product Manager specializing in AI, Automation & ERP Systems

-### Leading product for AI-augmented industrial automation | MSc in Mechatronics & Robotics
+### Leading product for an AI-augmented B2B industrial automation | MSc in Mechatronics & Robotics

 ### Building the future of intelligent systems 🤖